anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 * Setup S-taliro toolbox by pasting "setup_staliro.m" command in the Matlab command window.
 * Copy all the .mat files from folder mat_files and simulink models from folder rl_models_simulink in the repository to the path C:\trunk\demos\SystemModelsAndData
 * Copy staliro_gui.m, load_mat.m and staliro_gui.fig to the path C:\trunk
 * For uploading the designed power grid model for an attack to the Graphical User Interface (GUI) tool the user is required to insert an RL agent block in his/her Simulink model.
 The user then labels the attack points for FDIA and LAA in the model through ports available in Simulink.
+(The Rl agent induces LAA by manipulating the circuit breaker switching signal and S-Taliro induces FDIA by tampering the reference set point of the generator unit).
 The user also needs to collect the output parameter he/she is interested to view the waveforms into a vector and connect it to the suitable port.
 * Run "H = staliro_gui" in matlab command window to open the Graphical User Interface (GUI)

 # Demonstration of the Graphical User Interface (GUI) tool: